 The network has given a green light to Flirty Dancing, in which single people each learn half of a choreographed dance routine — then meet their partner for the first time while performing the full number.
 They don't speak during the dance and decide if they want a second date based only on their performance together.

 The show is based on a U.K. format.
 Flirty Dancing, hosted by choreographer Ashley Banjo, premiered on Channel 4 in January and has been renewed for a second run.

 Rob Wade, Fox's president of alternative entertainment, is a former Dancing With the Stars executive producer and a fan of the genre.

 Fox ordered a pilot of the show in January, with one wrinkle on the U.K. version: One participant will dance with two different partners and then pick which one they'd like to get to know better.
 The chosen person then can decide to reciprocate (or not).
-A host for the Fox version hasn't been named yet, nor does the show have an airdate.
+Jenna Dewan will host the Fox show, which is due to premiere in early 2020.

 Flirty Dancing comes from Second Star, which produces the original, and All3Media America.
 Second Star's Deborah Sargeant executive produces with and Objective Media Group America's Jilly Pearce.
 Objective owns Second Star.

 The series will join a lineup of unscripted shows on Fox that includes breakout hit The Masked Singer; long-running franchise So You Think You Can Dance; Gordon Ramsay-led Hell's Kitchen, Masterchef, Masterchef Junior and 24 Hours to Hell and Back; docuseries First Responders Live; and game shows Beat Shazam, Spin the Wheel and Mental Samurai.